 Notes: Selected forms, required signatures, and submission instructions table

-1 Applies to non-classified students only; Conditions are student-specific (see DGS or Program Coordinator for details); Students must achieve classified graduate standing by the semester in which they complete 10 units of coursework that is to be counted towards the 30 units required for the graduate degree.
+1 Applies to non-classified students only; Conditions are student-specific (see DRGS or Program Coordinator for details); Students must achieve classified graduate standing by the semester in which they complete 10 units of coursework that is to be counted towards the 30 units required for the graduate degree.

 2 Students must be advanced to candidacy no later than the semester preceding the semester in which the student applies for the graduate degree to be granted and/or begins the culminating experience.
 Students are encouraged to petition for advancement to candidacy as soon as they are eligible to do so.

-3 Check the DGS Graduate Degree Deadlines web site for the deadline:
+3 Check the DRGS Graduate Degree Deadlines web site for the deadline:

 www.fresnostate.edu/academics/gradstudies/requirements/deadline.html